top of page

 CNS toxicity

 • Caused by continuous exposure to elevated oxygen partial pressure greater than .05 bar. • Symptoms and signs include burning in the chest and irritated cough.
-Usually resolves itself by ceasing diving for several days.
-Not considered immediately life threatening or hazardous.
+Usually, it resolves itself by ceasing diving for several days.
+Not considered immediately life-threatening or hazardous.

 • Caused by exposure to oxygen partial pressures greater than 1.4 BAR • Symptoms and signs include Visual disturbances, Ear ringing, Nausea, Twitching muscles, Irritability and Dizziness.
-VENTID Most serious is convulsion (hyperoxic seizure) and can cause diver to drown.
-These powerful convulsions may cause unconsciousness and the diver may lose the regulator mouthpiece.
+VENTID The most serious is convulsion (hyperoxic seizure) which can cause a diver to drown.
+These powerful convulsions may cause unconsciousness, and the diver may lose the regulator mouthpiece.

 NAVIGATION